 Though we have been in the Atlanta area for many years I was born in Jacksonville, Florida, and have roots in the farm country of north Florida about an hour west of there.
 My mother’s side of the family has a wonderful event each winter that really shows off the character of that area.
 It’s called a Cane Grinding.
 If you’re interested in learning more about that Southern tradition you can check it out.
 I see this blog as a chance to document, for future generations, some of our family history — through recipes, photos and stories.

 Home and family are where my heart lies.
 To have you come into my home and think the table is beautiful and the food tasty warms my heart.
 But, best of all, is to know that guests in my home feel comfortable and want to come back.
 The best way I’ve found to accomplish that is to throw in a little fun and laughter in whatever I’m doing.

 My husband, Buddy and I celebrated forty years of marriage in October, 2015.
 Our oldest is Will and he and his wife Dori are the parents of our 2 oldest grandchildren, Beau and Paige.
 What a pair of characters!

 James is next and he and his wife Maggie welcomed Emily into their family in January of 2015.
-A sweet baby boy will be joining us soon, too.
+Her little brother, William, came along in October, 2016.